-It is a sheer but timely coincidence that India has witnessed unprecedented rise in the prices of pulses in recent months and the United Nations’ General Assembly has declared 2016 as the International Year of Pulses.
-In this context, the past 65 years field experiences in India reveal year to year significant variance in the area under pulses and per hectare yield resulting in lower output of pulse production.
+It is a sheer but timely coincidence that India has witnessed an unprecedented rise in the prices of pulses in recent months and the United Nations’ General Assembly has declared 2016 as the International Year of Pulses.
+In this context, the past 65 years of field experiences in India reveal year to year significant variance in the area under pulses and per hectare yield resulting in a lower output of pulse production.
 This has occurred despite the existence of several programs aimed at developing yield-enhancing technologies.

-Thus, details embodied in this article suggest that during the year 2016 India must initiate actions on the need for
+Thus, details embodied in this article suggest that during the year 2016 India must initiate actions on the need for:

 - Significantly improving India’s capacity to forecast nearer to correct estimates of area under pulses and output of pulses through better use of technology and methods in the 21st century.

 - Putting all-out efforts to transfer the proven and demonstrated technologies at farmers’ fields accompanied by an efficient system of linking institutional credit with on-time availability of quality inputs and marketing services that can guarantee expected yield.

 - Building a need-based buffer stock with accountability for proper management incurring no wastage.